iainm342/milestone-2/README.md

 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - this was used for the modal information, the Google Maps markers, the "back to top" button and the registration forms - user and business user.
 - [jQuery](https://jquery.com/) - this was used for the image filtering function.
 - [Font-Awesome](https://fontawesome.com/icons?d=gallery) - icons were taken from this site for the footer and social buttons.
-- [Bootstrap](https://getbootstrap.com/) - I relied on Bootstrap for the responsive grid design, carousel and card components.
+- [Bootstrap](https://getbootstrap.com/) - I relied on Bootstrap for the responsive grid design and NavBar.
 - [Google fonts](https://fonts.google.com/) - as previously stated, the fonts used were taken from here.
 - [Popper](https://popper.js.org/)
 - [Popper JS](https://popper.js.org/)